 The GDPR requires personal data to be processed in a manner that ensures its security.
 This includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 It requires that appropriate technical or organisational measures are used.
 You can find more guidance in the security section of our Guide to the GDPR.

 Can local councillors still communicate using their private email accounts and personal devices?

-The ICO has produced guidance under the DPA that helps data controllers understand what they need to consider when permitting the use of personal devices to process personal data for which they are responsible.
-Our Bring Your Own Device Guidance Will be updated but much of the content remains relevant and therefore itis a good place to start.
+The ICO has produced guidance under the 1998 Act that helps controllers understand what they need to consider when permitting the use of personal devices to process personal data for which they are responsible.
+Our Bring Your Own Device Guidance will be updated but much of the content remains relevant and therefore it is a good place to start.